+Note 2: The logical implementation of the hardware arbitration ring shall maintain the arbitration ring integrity when there exists one or more cards that are plugged in, but are powered off (e.g in ID Mode).

-Note 2: For OCP NIC 3.0 cards with two discrete endpoint silicon, the Package ID[0] bit shall be statically set based on its silicon instance.
+Note 3: For OCP NIC 3.0 cards with two discrete endpoint silicon, the Package ID[0] bit shall be statically set based on its silicon instance.
 For example, the figure above shows Network Silicon #0 and Network Silicon #1.
 Network Silicon #0 has Package ID[0] = 0b0, Network Silicon #1 has Package ID[0] = 0b1.